Kaiconure/WindowerLauncher/README.md

 **WindowerLauncher is a command line tool**, but that's only a concern when setting up and managing profiles.
 Once you're configured, you won't need to worry about using the command line again unless you want to make changes.

-> Check out our [Releases](https://github.com/Kaiconure/WindowerLauncher/releases) to download the latest version and to see what's new.
+> Check out our [Releases page](https://github.com/Kaiconure/WindowerLauncher/releases) to download the latest version and to see what's new.

 ## Setup and Configuration